Unifying the Brascamp-Lieb Inequality and the Entropy Power Inequality: Introduction

-The general form of the above result involves replacing the vectors $a_j$ by matrices $A_j$, and the centered Gaussian functions by $f_j \propto e^{-x^T B_j x}$, for some positive definite matrices $B_j$ with the appropriate dimensions \cite{BenEtal08}.
-Although our goal is to analyze this general form, it is sufficient to focus initially on the simpler form of the BLI to clearly explain our results.
 Surprisingly, a direct connection exists between the functional form of the BLI and a generalized subadditivity result for entropy.
-This link was first discovered in Carlen et al.~\cite{CarEtal04}, and has since led to newer proofs and generalizations of the original BLI \cite{CarEtal09, BarEtal06, CorLed10, Nai14, LiuEtal18}.
-The information-theoretic form of the BLI is the following: \begin{theorem}[Information-theoretic form of the BLI, Theorem 2.1 in \cite{CarEtal09}] Let $a_1, \dots, a_m$ and $c_1, \dots, c_m$ be as in Theorem \ref{thm: BL1}.
-For an $\real^n$-valued random variable $X$ with a well-defined entropy (see Definition \ref{def: h}) and $\E \norm{X}^2 < \infty$, define $f(X)$ as
+This link was first discovered in Carlen, Lieb, and Loss~\cite{CarEtal04}, and has since led to newer proofs and generalizations of the original BLI \cite{CarEtal09, BarEtal06, CorLed10, Nai14, LiuEtal18}.
+The information-theoretic form of the BLI is the following: \begin{theorem}[Information-theoretic form of the BLI, Theorem 2.1 in Carlen and Cordero-Erausqin~\cite{CarEtal09}] For $i \in [m]$, let $E$, $E_i$, $A_i$, and $c_i$ be as in Theorem \ref{thm: BL1}.
+For a random variable $X$ on $E$ with a well-defined differential entropy (see Definition \ref{def: h}) and satisfying $E[\| X\|_2]^2 < \infty$, define $f(X)$ as

-Then the supremum of $f$ over all random variables $X$ is equal to the supremum of $f$ over all centered Gaussian random variables. \end{theorem} This information-theoretic form is completely equivalent to the functional form: For a fixed choice of the $a_j$ and the $c_j$, the supremums in both problems have a direct relationship, and the cases of equality are also in correspondence \cite[Theorem 2.1]{CarEtal09}.
-For this reason, we will only consider the information-theoretic form of the BLI in this paper.
-A defining feature of the BLI is that it reduces the infinite-dimensional optimization problem to a finite-dimensional optimization problem over the set of positive definite matrices.
+Then the supremum of $f$ over all such random variables $X$ is equal to the supremum of $f$ over all Gaussian random variables. \end{theorem} This information-theoretic form is completely equivalent to the functional form: For a fixed choice of the $a_j$ and the $c_j$, the supremums in both problems have a direct relationship and the cases of equality are also in correspondence \cite[Theorem 2.1]{CarEtal09}.
+A defining feature of the BLI is that it reduces an infinite-dimensional optimization problem to a finite-dimensional optimization problem over a set of positive definite matrices.
 When the supremum in Theorem \ref{thm: BL2} is finite, random variables that achieve the supremum are called \emph{extremizers}, and Gaussian random variables that achieve the supremum are called \emph{Gaussian extremizers}. \footnote{ In \cite{BenEtal08} a Gaussian extremizer is defined as a distribution that extremizes among the class of Gaussian distributions, but it turns out that this definition is identical to the one used here. } The existence of extremizers or Gaussian extremizers and the finiteness of $D$ are not addressed by Theorem \ref{thm: BL2}, as stated above.
 However, this is well-understood in the literature \cite{Bar98, CarEtal09, BenEtal08}.